rsvp/fecon235/README.md

 in addition to econometric models.

-### How does one get started? ###
+### How does one get started?

-* Deployment: the best reference to the Python ecosystem for financial economists is the Quantitative Economics site by Thomas [Sargent].
+* A good reference to the Python ecosystem for financial economists is the Quantitative Economics site by Thomas [Sargent].

-* We rely especially on the IPython, Jupyter notebook, and pandas packages (though the R kernel may be used as needed).
-  For the fecon235 installation FAQ, please see https://git.io/econ
+* For the fecon235 installation FAQ, please see https://git.io/econ

+* Updates: for pre-2016 notebooks, please use import style discussed in *docs* README: https://git.io/fecon-intro

 * Dependencies: pandas 0.18 or higher is required as of our v5.
-  All modules are tested against both Python 2.7 and 3 series.
-  User code has been rewritten for cross-platform performance (Linux, Mac, and Windows).

-* Configuration: we strongly recommend [Anaconda], a free Python distribution which includes about 200 of the most useful Python packages for science, math, engineering, data analysis.
+  We strongly recommend [Anaconda], a free Python distribution which includes about 200 of the most useful Python packages.
   It will resolve your headaches due to dependency hell.

 * Docker container (optional): instantly run fully-configured programs and interactive notebooks; start by: `docker pull rsvp/fecon235` # see our [Docker] image for details.

-* Updates: for pre-2016 notebooks, please use import style discussed in *docs* README: https://git.io/fecon-intro

-Some basic commands, e.g. get() and plot() in the fecon235 top module, will do a lot of the heavy lifting to get you started immediately.
+Some basic commands, e.g. `get()` and `plot()` in the fecon235 top module, will do a lot of the heavy lifting to get you started immediately.
-The commands are designed for scripts (not necessarily within Jupyter notebooks) and any Python IDE interactive development environment.
+The commands are designed for scripts (not necessarily within Jupyter notebooks).

 The *docs* directory and our [wiki] should be gradually adding tutorials and FAQs.
-The source code, in the meantime, is thoroughly self-documenting.
+The source code, in the meantime, is thoroughly annotated.

-### Examples of code ###
+### Examples of code

-The best way to see the code in action is to run the notebooks in the `nb` directory.
+The best way to see the code in action is to run the notebooks in the `nb` directory which are described further below.
-Some of them are described at the end of this page.
 Note that GitHub can render Jupyter notebooks directly in the browser, however, they will not be executable.